State Action to Limit Abortion Access During the COVID-19 Pandemic

 Bans in effect

 The Arkansas Department of Health ordered Little Rock Family Planning, the only clinic providing “surgical” abortions in Arkansas, to immediately cease and desist the performance of “surgical” abortions, except where immediately necessary to protect the life or health of the patient.
 On April 13th, the ACLU filed a request in a federal district court in Arkansas for a preliminary injunction to prevent enforcement of the abortion suspension during COVID-19, and April 14th the federal district court granted a temporary restraining order allowing abortion services to resume.
 But on April 22nd, the 8th Circuit Court of Appeals reversed the lower court’s ruling.
 The ACLU filed emergency legal action requesting an exemption for patients approaching the state’s legal limit for abortion care.
 The hearing on the more limited request for a TRO was delayed to be able to consider the forthcoming revised health directive.
 On April 27th, the Arkansas Department of Health released a new directive on resuming elective surgeries.
 The Directive allows patients to obtain care, including abortions, only if they “have at least one negative COVID-19 NAAT test within 48 hours prior to the beginning of the procedure.”
 Given the shortage of tests and the time it takes to obtain a result, patients seeking abortions have not been able to satisfy this requirement.
 On May 1st, the ACLU filed a new request with the district court for a preliminary injunction for three patients approaching the legal limit to obtain an abortion.
 On May 7th, a federal district court denied this request, keeping in place the requirement for patients to have a negative result for a COVID-19 test within 48 hours of receiving their abortion.
+Effective May 18th, the Arkansas Department of Health released another directive modifying the timeframe for a negative test to within 72 hours prior to the elective procedure.

 Bans that are currently blocked by court order